qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

 A faster Rabi sequence, translating the circuit to pulses:
 -----------------------------------------------------------

-Since you are looping over variables that are independent of the circuit (in this case, the gain of the AWG), you can speed up the experiment by translating the circuit into pulses only once:
+Since you are looping over variables that are independent of the circuit (in this case, the amplitude of the AWG), you can speed up the experiment by translating the circuit into pulses only once:

 .. code-block:: python3